 Need more options?
 Check out our top picks for the best task management software in 2023 in the post below:

-- Message each other in the task’s comments section,
+- Messaging each other in the task’s comments section,

-- Discuss topics broader than just 1 task in the Chat view.
+- Discussing topics broader than just 1 task in the Chat view.

 Your team can also add files and attachments to tasks and comments.
 The free plan includes only 100 MB, while the paid plans offer unlimited storage.